mehulagg/gitlab/doc/development/README.md

   - Engineers at the [Staff](https://about.gitlab.com/handbook/engineering/career-development/matrix/engineering/staff/) level, for this purpose are considered equivalent to an engineering manager.

-- If the proposed change creates a new process, or changes an existing process in a **significant** way, **also** request review from:
+- If the proposed change creates a new process, or changes an existing process in a **significant** way, you may, in consultation with the engineering manager, **also** request review from:
   - The VP of Development (DRI) ([@clefelhocz1](https://gitlab.com/clefelhocz1)), for final approval of the new or changed guidelines.